 Piero Moraro doesn’t just teach his students, he challenges the way they think.
 The Charles Sturt University lecturer presents Punishment and the State – a subject which challenges some conventional notions of punishment, justice, and the effectiveness of jails.
-With a background in teaching human rights, social justice and Indigenous justice, as well as researching punishment issues, Mr Moraro asks his students to look beyond the criminal justice stereotype.
+With a background in teaching human rights, social justice and Indigenous justice, as well as researching punishment issues, Mr Moraro asks his students studying criminal justice to look beyond the stereotype.

 “As a teacher, my goal is to encourage students to start thinking and asking questions.
 I want students to challenge their preconceptions.
 I don’t want them to agree with me.
 I don’t want to show that I’m right and they’re wrong.
 In fact, it might well be that I’m wrong and they’re right.
 I certainly learn from them.

-“Studying Punishment and the State helps them to understand that the criminal justice system is much more complicated than the media often makes it look.
+“Studying criminal justice helps them to understand that the criminal justice system is much more complicated than the media makes it look.
 You cannot summarise it in a slogan.
 You cannot find a one-size-fits-all approach.
 You cannot label people as bad simply because they breach the law.
 You need to see where they’ve come from and the experiences they’ve had.

 “I want my students to stop for a moment and say ‘maybe what I thought isn’t completely right’.
 Question whether something else needs to be done with the criminal justice system for it to be a completely just system.
 Acknowledge that simply locking people up and throwing away the key is not going to do any long-term good.”

 Answering the tough questions on our prison system